IGJoshua/farolero/README.md

 ;; => :result
 ```

-This construct on acts very similarly to Java's `throw` and `catch`.
+This construct acts very similarly to Java's `throw` and `catch`.
 However,
 additional arguments beyond the condition can be passed to the handler.

 ```clojure